Chaosminecraft/Text-Converter-Beta/README.md

 # Text-Converter-Beta
-That is the Beta Builds and only has Releases instead of Stable Releases.
-Please complain about bugs in here ;)
+That is the Beta Builds and only has Beta-Releases instead of Stable Releases.
+Please complain about bugs about the Beta releases in here ;)